Can I Legally get Married in Oman?

 Generally speaking, it would be easier to formally tie the knot in the UK and then have a celebratory ceremony in Oman.
+There’s many luxurious venues you can do this at, including The Ritz-Carlton & Six Senses Zighy Bay.
 However, if you are still intent on marrying in Oman, then these are the appropriate steps you need to take:

 - First things first, contact the relevant local authorities in Oman to work out exactly what documents you will need to formally wed.